adobe-type-tools/box-drawing/README.md

 __Dependencies:__
 When using Glyphs or FontLab, [Robofab][] must be installed and working.
 Running the script from the command line will _not_ work without Robofab installed.

+When using Glyphs, please make sure you have the [objectsGS.py][objectsGS] module installed.

 ## What does this script not do?